-Step #4: Get hooked-up with the best gear for your needs
+Step #4: Get Hooked Up with the Best Kiting Gear for Your Needs

-During your lesson.. you can either use the gear owned by the Instructor or School or bring your own gear.
-Also, find someone that specializes in kiteboarding and buy gear that's right for YOU.
+During your lesson you can either use the gear owned by the instructor or training school or bring your own gear.
+Find someone that specializes in kiteboarding and buy gear that's right for YOU.

-This site is loaded with valuable detailed kiteboarding information and we hope you'll take a bit of time and continue to explore and learn.
+This site is loaded with valuable, detailed kiteboarding information with the hope that you'll take to time to learn the right way.

 Step 1.
 Get a trainer-kite and practice

-When researching a new sport like kiteboarding it's normal to have questions.
-No worries...we've got answers!
+When researching a new sport like kiteboarding, it's normal to have questions.
+No worries...
+We're always happy to help.
+Yes, Really!